openhab/openhab-docs/_addons_bindings/mios1/examples/scripts/README.md

 ### OS Requirements

-These scripts are intended to be run on a Linux, Unix or MacOS X system.
+These scripts are intended to be run on a Linux, Unix or macOS system.

 The MiOS openHAB Item file Generator scripts consist of: